cwroblewski/CarChecker/README.md

 *Docker, docker-compose

 * clone this repository to an empty directory
-* open your console and type "docker-compose build web"
 * after it is built type "docker-compose up" - Now CarChecker is running locally

 TEST: